Employment & Industrial Relations

 Legal Forensic Investigation & Compliance

-WONG KEAT CHING is a partner in the Employment & Industrial Relations and Litigation practice groups.
+WONG KEAT CHING is a Partner in the Employment & Industrial Relations, Litigation and the Legal Forensic Investigation & Compliance practice groups.
 She holds a Bachelor of Arts in Law (Hons) from the University of Nottingham and the Certificate in Legal Practice (CLP).
 She was admitted as Advocate & Solicitor of the High Court of Malaya in 1998.